 The Headteacher, Miss Whittington, has overall responsibility for breach notification within the School.
 They are responsible for ensuring breach notification processes are adhered to by all staff and are the designated point of contact for personal data breaches.

-In the absence of the Headteacher please do contact Mrs. Smalldridge (Deputy Headteacher).
+In the absence of the Headteacher, please contact Deon McKenzie.

 The Data Protection Officer (DPO) is responsible for overseeing this policy and developing data-related policies and guidelines.